 Gram’s stain of cultured blood from a patient with enterococcal bacteremia.
 Oval gram-positive bacterial cells are arranged as diplococci and short chains.
 (Courtesy of Audrey Wanger, PhD.)

 Enterococci are normal inhabitants of the large bowel of human adults, although they usually make up <1% of the culturable intestinal microbiota.
-In the healthy human host, enterococci ...
+In the healthy human host, enterococci are typical ...